SSDs are fast, quiet, and reliable storage drives, Agree?

 Let’s have some words on SSDs…

-SSDs make use of flash memory to store data which is quickly accessible.
+SSDs make use of flash memory to store data that is quickly accessible.
 You can see more fast results if you are connecting the drive via a higher-speed protocol like USB 3.0 or USB-C.

 Either way, SSD will always perform faster than a hard drive.